0932 Manager IV - Primary Care Director of Operations

 Applicants must meet the minimum qualification requirement by the final filing date unless otherwise noted.

-- At least two years of experience working with electronic medical records.
+- At least 2 years experience with electronic health record.

 How To Apply